 “You fall here and the two men start beating you up”

 The respondent then described getting himself up before stumbling down to a nearby river which marked the border of Bosnia and Croatia.
 At this moment, the officers seemed to lose interest in him.
-The respondent inferred that he then heard an officer saying to another officer to “Pick the other one” after which they went back to the van and took one of his friends.
-The respondent described then hearing the screams of his friend being struck by the police officers.
+The respondent then heard an officer saying to another officer to “Pick the other one” after which they went back to the van and took one of his friends.
+The respondent described hearing the screams of his friend being struck by the police officers.

 “The brutality has the purpose to make you weak”